BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/gearing.md

 ---

+**If your a m+ focused player both of these legendaries should be crafted with Haste and Versatility.**

 Mad Paragon will be your best legendary for Venthyr as it will greatly increase our damage we do inside Ashen Hallow.

 Shock Barrier is our strongest healing legendary in m+ and are also passive, this would be your legendary if you want more healing.